C chords

 Comments

-C7: The pictured guitar version doesn’t include the fifth (G).
+C7: The pictured guitar version doesn’t includes the fifth (G).

-Cm7: The pictured guitar version doesn’t include the fifth (G).
+Cm7: The pictured guitar version doesn’t includes the fifth (G).

-C6: The pictured guitar version doesn’t include the fifth (G).
+C6: The pictured guitar version doesn’t includes the fifth (G).

-Cm6: The pictured guitar version have an alternative root (Eb), and could also be named Cm6/Eb.
+Cm6: The pictured guitar version has an alternative root (Eb), and could also be named Cm6/Eb.

-Cmaj9: The pictured guitar version doesn’t include the fifth (G).
+Cmaj9: The pictured guitar version doesn’t includes the fifth (G).

-As notable, often the case here is that the fifth are excluded.
-This is alright since the instrument sometimes force omitted notes and the fifth are the least important note concerning the sound characteristic of the chords.
+Often is the fifth are excluded.
+This is alright since the instrument sometimes force omitted notes and the fifth are the least important note concerning the sound characteristic (it doesn't affect the major/minor quality) of the chords.

 Back to chord by notes